Thingmaster-GitHub/physicsSim/README.md

 -handle inputs fron event into function instead of using other checks.

 # Features:
+-only testing collision with solid objects

+-object layers

 -improve code legibility(split up large functions)

 -add more descriptive comments